Last Updated: 6th November, 2018

 Muckross Holiday Village accommodation in Killarney consists of 35 self catering Houses to rent in Killarney, ideally located on the Muckross Road just a minutes from the famous Lakes of Killarney and Muckross House and Gardens.
 Each houses is spacious and offers a very high standard of accommodation.
 There are three different types of houses to rent.
 Three bedroom that sleeps 5 or 6 or a four bedroom that will sleep 7.
 Situated on the Muckross Road in Killarney it is close to The INEC Centre, The Killarney Oaks Hotel, The Lakes Hotel, The Gleneagles Hotel and The Brehon Hotel.
 It is in an ideal location for touring the Ring of Kerry and the Wild Atlantic Way.

 The lounge large and is tastefully decorated.
 It contains leather sofas and fireside chair.
 A 42" TV, DVD player and electric fireplace.
 The open plan kitchen and dining area is large and has a fully fitted kitchen with all modern conveniences.
 The homes are set in the style of courtyard and each group of eight houses shares a large green area at the back of the houses for children to play.
 Car parking is available free of charge and all bed linen and towels are also provided.
-If you plan on touring Car Hire is available at Faranfore Airport and Killarney town centre from Ireland Car Hire Express Car Hire and Airport Car Hire Network.
+If you plan on touring County Kerry, car hire is available at Faranfore Airport and Killarney town centre from Ireland Car Hire Express Car Hire and Airport Car Hire Network.